keenlabs/Keen-Docs/source/api/reference.rst

 .. note:: This API is part of a developer preview and may change without notice!

-Contents:
+Resource Inventory:

 * :ref:`versions-resource` - Returns the available API versions.
 * :ref:`discovery-resource` - Returns the available child resources.
-Currently, the only child resource is the Projects Resource.
 * :ref:`projects-list-resource` - Returns the projects accessible to the API user, as well as links to project sub-resources for discovery.
 * :ref:`project-row-resource` - Returns detailed information about the specific project, as well as links to related resources.
 * :ref:`event-collections-list-resource` - Used for bulk inserting events or for getting information about all the collections in a given project.
-* :ref:`event-collection-row-resource` - Used for inserting events or to get information about a specific event collection including properties and their type.
+* :ref:`event-collection-row-resource` - Used for inserting events or to get information about a specific event collection.
 * :ref:`count-resource` - Returns a count of items meeting specified criteria.
 * :ref:`count-unique-resource` - Returns a count of unique items meeting specified criteria.
 * :ref:`minimum-resource` - Returns the minimum value for a given property.